ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 ## Centralization Failure States

-Today, even more so than when Etheruem (Classic) was launched in 2015, it is increasingly obvious that censorship is becoming the weapon of choice of a dying legacy system that is desperately attempting to cling on to relevance.
+Today, even more so than when Ethereum (Classic) was launched in 2015, it is increasingly obvious that censorship is becoming the weapon of choice of a dying legacy system that is desperately attempting to cling on to relevance.
 As these old institutions become increasingly threatened by change, it seems likely that ever-more drastic measures will be taken in an attempt defend their position.

 Before blockchain technology entered the scene, these institutions had reality pretty much on lockdown as society was reliant on centralized control points for value transfers, which was readily exploited.
 With cryptography, though, and just in the Nick of time, Satoshi graced us with the answer to this reliance, which has turned the tables on the existing [logic of violence](https://cryptonews.net/en/news/bitcoin/2927549/), and provided reality with an alternative emergent order.